 Gitter.im is another way to get support maybe even faster and more interactively.
 We are currently exploring using the channel EinsteinToolkit/EinsteinToolkit on gitter.im as a modern replacement for IRC.
 No client is needed though native clients for common OS exists and support for using an IRC client via irc.gitter.im is provided.
 You will need either a GitHub or Twitter account to use it.

 The Einstein Toolkit holds a weekly, public call to discuss various items coming up while developing, using and releasing the toolkit.
 Everyone is invited to join, may it only be to listen in.
-The scheduled time for this call is 9:30am (central US time) every Monday.
-We use a Google Hangout for the call, the URL is contained in the weekly call announcement email.
+The scheduled time for this call is 9:00am (central US time) every Monday.
+Please see the weekly agenda for call in instructions and topics to be discussed.